napari/napari/docs/plugins/test_deploy.md

 Finally, once you have curated your package metadata and description, you can preview your metadata, and check any missing fields using the napari hub preview page service.
 Check out [this guide](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/setting-up-preview.md) for instructions on how to set it up.

 ## Deployment

-When you are ready to share your plugin, [upload the Python package to PyPI][pypi-upload] after which it will be installable using `pip install
+When you are ready to share your plugin, [upload the Python package to PyPI][pypi-upload] after which it will be installable using `python -m pip install
 <yourpackage>`, or (assuming you added the `Framework :: napari` classifier)
 in the builtin plugin installer dialog.